The Complete ADU Guide | Cornerstone Capital Development Services

 Each type has different zoning implications, construction requirements, and income potential.
 The full guide walks you through every factor — setback requirements, height limits, utility connections, and more — so you can make a decision grounded in real data for your specific parcel.

-3. The Case for Building — 6 Powerful Benefits
+3. The Benefits of Building — 6 Powerful Reasons

 • Rental Income: California ADUs typically rent for $1,500–$3,500/month.
 A $280,000 investment generating $2,400/month in net income pays back in roughly 10–12 years — and the asset remains.